 Read NowThe Insurance Professional's Practical Guide to Workers' Compensation: From History through Audit

-Patrick leads the charge at Insurance Journal’s Academy of Insurance, bringing together his deep industry know-how and love for teaching.
+Patrick is the Director of Education at Insurance Journal’s Academy of Insurance, bringing together his deep industry know-how and love for teaching.
 He began his insurance career as a commercial underwriter for an MGA, focusing on niche markets like fire departments, ambulance companies, and home medical equipment dealers.
 It didn't take long for him to discover his knack for educating others, and soon he was designing and rolling out a new underwriter training program.
 He then became a trainer at one of Florida’s largest property insurers, training underwriters, agents, and claims professionals.

 Patrick has written numerous articles for Insurance Journal and My New Markets and is the co-author of Risk-Proof Your Business - The Complete Guide to Smart Insurance Choices.
-As a sought-after speaker, he’s shared his insights multiple times at In2Risk and at various insurance industry events nationwide.
-He is a collector of industry designations, including CPCU, ITP, CIC, and CRM, an alphabet soup that highlights his dedication to lifelong learning.
+He speaks to audiences online and in-person all over the United States, including insurance professionals, the insurance curious, commercial lending professionals, and insurance executives from other countries.
+He is a collector of industry designations, including CPCU, ITP, CIC, and CRM, highlighting his dedication to lifelong learning.

 When he's not immersed in the world of insurance, Patrick loves hitting the road with his bride, spending time with his family, and helping his adult sons navigate the rollercoaster ride of adulthood.